Today I would share this interesting article of Pat Parelli about Horse Pulling Back

 No wonder your horse doesn’t know the appropriate response to human pressure – it’s the opposite in his world.
 This is something you need to patiently teach your horse because it totally goes against his instincts.
 In the Parelli method of natural horsemanship, ‘teach’ is the operative word.

 Traditionally speaking, horses are ‘taught’ to tie through the sink or swim method.
-They are tied to big strong posts with big strong ropes and sometimes a rubber inner tube so there’s a bit of stretch.
+They are tied to big strong posts with big strong and indirect persons of the process of cleaning the puller Maidthis airbnb cleaning policy often with full servents ropes and sometimes a rubber inner tube so there’s a bit of stretch.
 Some horses make it; some break their necks.

 This is not a kind solution to the problem of pulling back.
 The Parelli horse training solution is based on communication, and learning to read and understand horse behavior through understanding basic horse nature and your horse’s particular Horsenality.